nasa/cumulus/docs/additional-deployment-options/enable_api_logs.md

 # Enable API Gateway Logs

-In order to log API Access and Execution logging, configure the deployment `config.yml` by setting `logApigatewayToCloudwatch` on `apiConfig` for the appropriate API.
+In order to enable API Access and Execution logging, configure the Cumulus deployment by setting `logApigatewayToCloudwatch` on the `apiConfig`'s API.

-For example to enable api logging on the Distribution API:
+For example to enable API logging on the Distribution API:

 ```yml
   apiConfigs: